efimandreev0/cinnamon-AI-Clerify-Work/README.md

 # Cinnamon
-A fork of butterscotch with 3ds (and later Wii U) support!
+A fork of butterscotch with 3DS and Wii U support!

 ### TO-DO:
 - Replace all glfw references with citro3d (not using citro2d because citro3d is closer) in n3ds/main.c